 As Kiersten Todt, Executive Director of the Cyber Readiness Institute puts it…

 “For malicious actors looking for vulnerable targets, small businesses remain a primary target.”

-Educating small and at-risk businesses against the cyber threats they face can help you help them before it’s too late
+Educating small and at-risk businesses (including those using remote support software like AnyDesk or any good alternative to TeamViewer) against the cyber threats they face can help you help them before it’s too late

 A cybersecurity marketing campaign targeting vulnerable clients should focus on instilling best practices first.
 This is especially important since humans are still the weakest link in the cybersecurity chain.

 Consider creating educational material on how to document cybersecurity policies, creating strong passwords, using firewalls and VPNs, increasing network security, and having routine tests to check organizational preparedness.